-The Post-Master's Certificate for the Nurse Educator program meets the needs of students seeking postmaster's preparation in the role of Nurse Educator.
+The Post-Graduate Certificate for the Nurse Educator program meets the needs of students seeking post-graduate preparation in the role of Nurse Educator.
 Applicants must have completed a MSN from an NLNAC or CCNE accredited master's nursing program.
 This program, in addition to the student's previous MSN education, will prepare the student for the direct role of nurse educator in a variety of settings, from clinical to academic.

-Applicants to the Post-Master's Nurse Educator Certificate program will be accepted on a spaceavailable basis.
+Applicants to the Post-Graduate Nurse Educator Certificate program will be accepted on a space-available basis.
 A gap analysis will be performed to evaluate each prospective student's academic history.
 An individualized plan of study will be developed based on the student's transcript evidence of completed coursework for the MSN and the gap analysis.
+Applicants who have not completed course equivalents to King University's MSN Core will be required to do so.
+Additionally, applicants who have not completed course equivalents to King University courses (Advanced Pathophysiology, Advanced Physical Assessment and Health Promotion, and Advanced Pharmacology) will be required to do so.
+See the MSN